-Begin by putting on heatproof oven mitts and ensure that they are heatproof enough to prevent excessive heat from reaching you.
+Begin by putting on heat proof oven mitts and ensure that they are heat resistant enough to prevent excessive temperatures from reaching you.

-Remove the grill rack from your grill and slowly close the lid.
-If your grill has vents then make sure that they are closed.
-This ensures that all avenues of oxygen to get into the grill are covered, preventing any additional airflow to fuel the fire.
+Remove the rack from your grill and slowly close the lid.
+If your grill has vents then make sure that they are also closed.
+This ensures that all avenues of oxygen to get into the chamber are covered, preventing any additional airflow to fuel the fire.

 Once the 48 hours have passed and your grill has completely cooled down, you can remove the burned out briquettes and ashes.

 When transferring the wrapped up aluminum – however cold the briquettes may seem to be – it is advisable that you hold them using a pair of tongs from the grill to the can.
-We want to reduce the risk of any heat or flare up hurting you.
+We want to reduce the risk of any flames or flare-ups burning or hurting you.

-Use a metal spatula or a trowel to sweep off the remaining ash from the grill.
-This should be followed by a thorough clean-up of the grill.
+Use a metallic grill spatula or a trowel to sweep off the remaining ash from the grill.
+This should be followed by a thorough clean-up of the chamber.
 Pay careful attention to the vents since that is where some ashes are likely to enter, potentially creating an obstruction for your next grill-off.